Eleanor, Fair Maid of Brittany: Portrayals

+No one made Eleanor the heroine of any prose or poem for a long time, and the first academic article with her as its heroine did not come into existence until 1907.

 Eleanor sometimes appears in speculative fiction, for example, in Mary Robinson's Angelina (1796).
 In Thomas Costain's novel Below the Salt, the author has Eleanor escape, marry a knight with land in Ireland, and raise a family there.
 The series Through a Dark Mist, In the Shadow of Midnight, and The Last Arrow by Marsha Canham is about the rescue of Eleanor, suggesting that William Marshal also wanted Eleanor to be liberated.
 Eleanor appears in the novels Here Be Dragons by Sharon Kay Penman, Sirocco Wind from the East by Virginia Ann Work, and as the heroine in The Shimmering Sky by Rik Denton.
 Eleanor's life story is also told in first person in The Captive Princess by J.P.
 Reedman.

 In her poem The Lament of Eleanor of Bretagne, the Victorian English novelist and poet Menella Bute Smedley imagines Eleanor's melancholy feelings as she aged under weary imprisonment.